M66B/FairEmail/docs/FAQ-de-rAT.md

 <br />

-<a name="faq133"></a>
+<a name="faq133" mark="crwd-mark"></a>
 **(133) Why is ActiveSync not supported?**

 The Microsoft Exchange ActiveSync protocol [is patented](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing) and can therefore not be supported.
 For this reason you won't find many, if any, other email clients supporting ActiveSync.

-Note that the desciption of FairEmail starts with the remark that non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync are not supported.
+Beachten Sie, dass die Beschreibung von FairEmail mit der Bemerkung beginnt dass Nicht-Standard-Protokolle, wie Microsoft Exchange Web Services und Microsoft ActiveSync nicht unterstützt werden.

 <br />

-<a name="faq134"></a>
+<a name="faq134" mark="crwd-mark"></a>
 **(134) Can you add deleting local messages?**

 *POP3*